The Equal Access Academy

 Sponsored and presented by:

-Access Betters the Lives of Everyone (ABLE, Employee Resource Group) and the Equal Opportunity Affirmative Action (EOAA) office.
+Access Betters the Lives of Everyone (ABLE, Employee Resource Group) and the Office of Equal Opportunity and Compliance (EOC)

 Managing a disability is complicated, especially when juggling life as an employee at Kent State.
 This workshop will help you navigate your rights, the resources available to you, and demystify the voluntary process of declaring a disability and requesting accommodations.
 We'll also reviews tips and resources for managing various disability symptoms as well as for supervisors of individuals who disclose a disability.